How to Replace Motorcycle Coolant

 Step 2.
 Re-tighten the drain bolt.
 If you removed it completely, make sure you have the crush washer.

 Step 3.
-Begin refilling it with Honda motorcycle engine coolant.
+Refill the reservoir with Honda motorcycle engine coolant.
 The coolant capacity on the 2005 Honda VTX 1800 is 3.3 quarts, so begin pouring it into the opening for the fill cap.
 Use some coolant to top off the reservoir as well.

 Step 4.
 Run the engine.
 If you moved your fuel to an auxiliary fuel container, connect that tank to the fuel line on the motorcycle.
-Be sure you plug the fuel drain line.
+Be sure to plug the fuel drain line.

 PRO TIP: A bolt pushed into the drain hose that fits nice and snug makes a great plug.